| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 each student differently.
 But the search for the central theme will provide students with

 a framework to gain useful insights and analytical skills.
+PROCEDURE:The following questions can serve as a basis for student

 discussion and additional projects.
 The questions are followed by an "analysis"